Previous: Using My Planner

 Enrolment appointments are used for enrolment into Fall/Winter undergraduate courses.
 View your Enrolment Appointment date and time in Mosaic through Student Centre > Enrolment Dates panel.

-When your Enrolment Appointment opens in Mosaic, you can enrol in course.
+When your Enrolment Appointment opens in Mosaic, you can enrol in courses.
 You are able to add/drop/swap courses until the end of the add/drop period.

 You can also find your Enrolment Appointment date in the Academics section on the Student Centre tab.
 Select Enrol > Term Information > Enrolment Appointment > View my enrolment dates.